gurdiga/gurdiga.github.io/_posts/2014-04-03-my-3-why-angulars.md

 more fields added at the subsequent steps.
 With jQuery, you have to write code that:

-finds those fields and populates them when you open the document finds those fields and collects data out of them into a structure to save Yes, you can come up with clever conventions and tricks to make this nicer, I’ve tried that, an my version was not that nice in the end. :-/
+- finds those fields and populates them when you open the document
+- finds those fields and collects data out of them into a structure to save

+Yes, you can come up with clever conventions and tricks to make this nicer, I’ve tried that, an my version was not that nice in the end. :-/

 With Angular’s binding, you just add the ng-model attribute on inputs, and you have all the data, all the time, in and out of the form, with zero DOM walking.
 B-)

-¹ I know large forms are a subject in and of itself, but let’s say for a moment that in my particular context this was OK. ;)
+¹ I know large forms are a subject in and of themselves, but let’s say for a moment that in my particular context this was OK. ;)

 ## Contextualization